philips-software/pull-request-report-action/README.md

 - Reading and generate some basic PR measures from every merged PR
 - Provide these measures as a comment on the merged PR
 - Provide the raw measures as a hidden JSON data in comment
+- Get a path to a json file with the raw data for further processing

 More features are planned for the future.
 If you have any suggestions, please open an issue or create a PR.